LAST UPDATED: April 18, 2019

 Types of Car Health Monitor

 OBD is short for OnBoard Diagnostics.
-The system has actually been utilized in the average vehicle for decades now.
+The system has been utilized in the average vehicle for decades.
 The first iteration (OBD1) was replaced in the early 1990s, which is why OBD-II tools are much more common.

 By 1996, every vehicle manufactured officially adopted the newer OnBoard Diagnostic system.
 OBD-II is a massive improvement over its predecessor, offering much more accurate information.
 As these systems improved diagnostic capabilities, their codes became more complex.
 So today, that's why there is such a wide variety of diagnostic machines.